danzelenak-usgs/PyCCD_Trainer_Analysis/README.md

 The method "analyze_chips" can then be called without any passed arguments to automatically generate results

-Currently hardcoded to run on tile H05V02, but other tiles can be specified in the call to "CheckTrianingData"
+Currently hardcoded to run on tile H05V02, but other tiles can be specified in the call to "CheckTrainingData"

 # Example: